pedrottimark/learning-react-native/Zebreto/README.md

 }
 ```

-The preceding code omits `style` and other props that shrink and ellipsize the name (if needed) to display the message on one line.
+Soon you will see the `style` and other props to display the message on one line.

 ### Selectors